Ali-Azmoud/flutter_xlider/README.md

   ...
 )
 ```
-you can find more about [NumberFormat](https://docs.flutter.io/flutter/intl/NumberFormat-class.html)
+You can find more about [NumberFormat](https://docs.flutter.io/flutter/intl/NumberFormat-class.html)

 ![](images/range-compact.gif)